blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals 2.md

-# Allyl Cation: *&pi; Orbitals
+# Allyl Cation: &pi; Orbitals

-Simplified Hückel Molecular Orbital Theory (SHMO) allows us to create &pi;-molecular orbitals for planar systems.
-It is qualitatively accurate and often all one needs to interpret &pi;-systems in physical organic chemistry.
-We have explored SHMO and created MO diagrams for ethylene, allyl anion & cation, butadiene and the cumyl cation.
-We have explored the phenol and the nitrobenzene system as well.
+Simplified **Hückel Molecular Orbital Theory** (SHMO) allows us to create &pi;-molecular orbitals for planar systems.
+It is **qualitatively** accurate and often all one needs to interpret &pi;-systems in physical organic chemistry.
+We have explored SHMO and created **MO diagrams** for ethylene, allyl anion & cation, butadiene and the cumyl cation.
+We have modeled the phenol and the nitrobenzene system as well.
 And we explored the surprising polar nature of azulene compared to naphthalene.
-We did all this with Python and the NumPy \& SciPy packages.
+We did all this with *Python* and the *NumPy* \& *SciPy* packages.

-Can we do the same, only better, with GAMESS?
+Can we do the same, only better, with *GAMESS*?
 Let’s get busy.

-## Goals
+## Learning Goals

 In this exercise, we will accomplish the following…

-1. Use MacMolPlt to build molecules, generate input files and interpret results and use GamessQ to submit jobs to GAMESS
+1. Use *MacMolPlt* to **build** molecules, generate input files and interpret results and use *GamessQ* to submit jobs to *GAMESS*
-2. Use MacMolPlt to generate graphical images of the molecule and surfaces that represent electron density and molecular and local orbitals.
+2. Use *MacMolPlt* to generate graphical **images** of the molecule and surfaces that represent electron density and molecular and local orbitals.
-3. Use the colour-coded electrostatic potential energy surface to interpret the polarity of the molecules.
+3. Use the colour-coded **electrostatic potential energy surface** to interpret the polarity of the molecules.
-4. Use the information in the result files to determine free valence and charge on each atom and compare these to SHMO results.
+4. Use the information in the result files to determine **free valence and charge** on each atom and compare these to SHMO results.
-5. Create a detailed MO diagram for the molecules described above and include relevant images of the molecular orbitals.
+5. Create a detailed **MO diagram**for the molecules described above and include relevant **images** of the molecular orbitals.

 ## The Allyl System

-For an example we will build the allyl cation and examine the results of the calculation.
-First we will build the allyl group with MacMolPlt and attempt to use symmetry (MacMolPlt files often fail with GAMESS when applying symmetry).
-If that fails we will construct the molecule manually.
+For an example we will build the **allyl cation** and examine the results of the calculation.
+First we will **build** the allyl group with *MacMolPlt* and attempt to use symmetry.
+If that fails, we will construct the molecule manually.

-In MacMolPlt first we will set the point group using `Molecule` &rarr; `Set Point Group` &rarr; `Point Group` &rarr; `Cnv` and then `…`&rarr; `Order of Principal Axis` &rarr; `2`.
-Set up the build with `Builder` &rarr; `Edit with Symmetry` and then call the build window with `Builder` &rarr; `Show Build Tools`.
+In *MacMolPlt* first we will **set the point group** using `Molecule` &rarr; `Set Point Group` &rarr; `Point Group` &rarr; `Cnv` and then `…` &rarr; `Order of Principal Axis` &rarr; `2`.
+Set up the **build** with `Builder` &rarr; `Edit with Symmetry` and then call the build window with `Builder` &rarr; `Show Build Tools`.
 It helps to show the axes of the symmetry space via `View` &rarr; `Show Axis`.
-After that, it is up to trial and error.
+After that, it is up to **trial and error**.

-You will find that each atom placed may be copied in space according to the point group.
-The z-axis is the principal axis.
+You will find that each atom placed may be **copied in space** according to the point group.
+The *z*-axis is the principal axis.
 Give it a try.
-I managed to get a structure that resembles the basics of an allyl group.
+I managed to get a structure that resembles an allyl group.
 See {numref}`fig6A1` for an example.